-- a building used for emergency or refuge accommodation shall be deemed to be used by a single household; - where there is more than one kitchen on a site (other than a kitchen within a family flat or a kitchenette provided as part of a bed and breakfast or farm stay) there shall be deemed to be more than one residential unit; - c. a residential unit may include no more than one family flat as part of that residential unit; - d. a residential unit may be used as a holiday home provided it does not involve the sale of alcohol, food or other goods; and - e. a residential unit may be used as a bed and breakfast or farm stay. - f. a residential unit may be used for hosted visitor accommodation or unhosted visitor accommodation.
+- a. a building used for emergency or refuge accommodation shall be deemed to be used by a single household; - b. where there is more than one kitchen on a site (other than a kitchen within a family flat) there shall be deemed to be more than one residential unit; - c. a residential unit may include no more than one family flat as part of that residential unit; - d. a residential unit may be used for hosted visitor accommodation or unhosted visitor accommodation.